Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247) as well as the European Union (Project 101070617).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors wish to thank the CSC – IT Center for Science, Finland for supporting this project with computational and data storage resources.
+The authors acknowledge the research environment provided by ELLIS Institute Finland.